-We brought our Defiant Russia game back into print this year in an all-new edition, with an all-new map, extra pieces, completely revised rules and full-color player aids.
+We brought our Defiant Russia game back into print in an all-new edition, with an all-new map, extra pieces, completely revised rules and full-color player aids.
 It’s been very well received; it’s a nice-looking package and fun to play.

 You can see a brief video overview of Defiant Russia right here, by Norman Smith.

 And now we have an expansion for Defiant Russia: Red Victory.